wyhitcs/team-letsencrypt/draftv1.md

 ##2.4 Deployment View

 Considering the wide use of Let’s Encrypt, it is important to describe the deployment of software to guarantee the proper operating in different environments.
-As defined(Nick, 2012), deployment describes the environment into which the system will be deployed and dependencies that the system has on elements of it.
+As defined[[1](#Nick)], deployment describes the environment into which the system will be deployed and dependencies that the system has on elements of it.
 In this part, we will introduce a series of constraints about Let’s Encrypt including third party software requirements, technology compatibility and network requirements.

 ###2.4.1 Third Party Software Requirements